draios/onprem-install-docs/5.0.0/advanced.md

 Based on the `size` entered in the values.yaml file (small/medium/large), the Installer assumes a minimum number of replicas and nodes to be provided.
-You will enter the names of the nodes on which you will run the Cassandra, ElasticSearch, mySQL and Postgres components of Sysdig in the values.yaml, as in the parameters and example below.
+You will enter the names of the nodes on which you will run the Cassandra, ElasticSearch, Postgres components of Sysdig in the values.yaml, as in the parameters and example below.

 ### Parameters